matsim-org/jekyll-website/extensions/index.md

 For a usage guide on how to use MATSim extensions in general, see [here](/docs/extensions).

 For the usage of a specific extension, please check the extension's documentation.
+For many extensions, their documentation can be found from the information given below.

 If you want to contribute an extension, please see [here](/docs/contributing/extensions).